PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 The marketing team has two core goals:

-1. Increase awareness of PostHog, especially among people in our ideal customer profile.
+1. Increase awareness of PostHog, especially among people in our ideal customer profile
 2. Help developers and PostHog users flex their product muscles and be more successful

 We do this by: